 In summation, SMX could have been doing a stellar job of protecting a facility, but users lacked the knowledge to understand whether there was even a threat in the first place.

 Honeywell envisioned a better solution: building a cloud portal for customers to be able to see records of the data and manage it on their own.
+They were ready to dive into Industry 4.0 and explore options utilizing the Industrial Internet of Things (IIoT).
 However, since their developers were already consumed with the core product, they didn’t have enough bandwidth to tackle such a significant new project.
 Plus, they needed to call on additional expertise to write the commercial-grade web application their customers were requesting.

 That’s where Ascendle came in.